 - One-Piece Forged Steel Design

 - Patented Shocked Reduction Grip

 1. Fiskars X7 Hatchet

 One of the most popular hatchets, and rightly so, is the Fiskars X7 Composite Hatchet.
 It is specially designed for chopping kindling and has many features that make it at the top of my list.
 Fiskar’s claims that the composite handle material (called FiberComp) is virtually unbreakable.

 You can see the size of this hatchet from this photo of mine during field testing:

 Is it unbreakable?
 No, but it is extremely strong and lightweight.

-The photo below shows what can happen to a Fiskars composite handle over a long period of time.
+The photo below shows what can happen to a Fiskars composite handle over a long periods.
 It has broken in half.
 I have found this to be extremely rare.
 When comparing this axe to a wooden handle it is much more robust.

 Fiskar’s also provides a lifetime warranty, so even if it does break, it is nothing more than a few days of inconvenience.
 While the photo below might be confronting or even surprising, I still give this axe a 5 out of 5 in terms of durability.

 In terms of performance, I was very impressed with the X7.
 I found that it has enough power to split medium sized logs, and the combination of low friction coating and the wide profile meant that it didn’t get stuck in the wood.